anthonycaccese/retromega-revisited-es-de/README.md

 - Translated and rewrote all Pegasus specific aspects to make the theme compatible with ES-DE.
   - ES-DE's theming engine does not share the same feature set as Pegasus so some aspects needed to be removed (e.g. drop shadows, navigation flow, some animations)
 - Replaced controller graphics with the artwork set created by [Pineapple Graphics](https://www.instagram.com/pineapple.graphics/).
   - The original artwork created by djfumberger is amazing, however it had a smaller scope of coverage.
-Moving to the set from Pineapple Graphics enabled a larger set of systems to be implemented while keeping a consistent asthetic.
+Moving to the set from Pineapple Graphics enabled a larger set of systems to be implemented while keeping a consistent aesthetic.
 - Updated system names to match the standard used by ES-DE
 - Added images & color schemes for additional systems supported by ES-DE
 - Embedded the ES-DE [system-metadata](https://gitlab.com/es-de/themes/system-metadata) repository to power color details